Easing of coronavirus (COVID-19) restrictions

 - The second steps in each area will build on this through larger gatherings and even more businesses reopening.
 As businesses take steps to ensure they are COVIDSafe, we should all feel safe and confident doing some of the things we’ve missed over the last few months.
 Some higher-risk settings and activities will still be tightly restricted.

 - The third steps are where we start to fully embrace long-term COVIDSafe ways of living and working — the arrangements that will be our ‘new normal’ while the virus remains a threat.
 Restrictions will be minimised.
-Gatherings of up to 100 people, interstate travel, growth in community sport, and the possibility of travel to New Zealand, will be underpinned by COVIDSafe practices.
+Large gatherings, interstate travel, growth in community sport, and the possibility of travel to New Zealand, will be underpinned by COVIDSafe practices.
 With everyone playing their role, we will build a COVIDSafe Australia, where lives and livelihoods are protected.
 It is likely some restrictions, on things like international travel and mass gatherings, will remain necessary.

 Monitoring our progress